Beige terrier looking at an open laptop

 Dog STD Symptoms

-STD Prevention and Treatment
+Canine STD Treatment

 What does it mean if your dog is diagnosed with an STD?
 Is it fatal?
 Can it be cured?
 The answer varies from disease to disease.